-The lady’s maid was the servant who attended to the wardrobe and general appearance of middle- and upper-class ladies throughout the ages.
-Employed by the lady of the house, the lady’s maid was a female personal attendant whose specific duties included helping her mistress with her appearance and keeping her rooms in good order.
+The lady’s maid was the servant who attended to the appearance of middle- and upper-class ladies.
+Employed directly by the lady of the house, duties included helping her mistress with her hair, cosmetics and wardrobe.
 Lower-class and poorer women would not have had the means to hire staff.
-They would have dealt with all aspects of their appearance and the running of the household.
+Instead, they would have dealt with all aspects of their appearance and the running of the household.
 Here we look what being a lady’s maid involved and the skills needed to be a proficient personal servant.

 The Lady's Maid

 The lady’s maid was a personal servant employed by the mistress of the house.
 Therefore, she would report directly to – and only to – her mistress.